David Beasley: Post-governor

 In 2000, after leaving office as governor, Beasley supported George W. Bush in the South Carolina Republican presidential primary.
 He introduced Bush during a campaign speech at Bob Jones University, which drew controversy because of the fundamentalist school's anti-Catholic teaching and strict policy against interracial dating.
 Referring to Bush's anti-abortion stance, Beasley said Bush "shares our values."

 After his term as governor, Beasley was a fellow at Harvard Kennedy School.
-In 2003, he received the John F. Kennedy Profile in Courage Award from U.S. Senator Ted Kennedy for his controversial request to the South Carolina legislature to remove the Confederate flag from the South Carolina statehouse dome.
+In 2003, he received the John F. Kennedy Profile in Courage Award from U.S. senator Ted Kennedy for his controversial request to the South Carolina legislature to remove the Confederate flag from the South Carolina statehouse dome.

 In 2004, Beasley unsuccessfully ran for the United States Senate to replace retiring Democrat Fritz Hollings.
 He lost the Republican nomination to Congressman Jim DeMint of Greenville, South Carolina.
 In April 2005, Beasley, along with his administration's former chief legal counsel, Henry Deneen, incorporated the Center for Global Strategies, Ltd (CGS).
 CGS focuses on developmental initiatives in the non-integrated world.
 Beasley is chairman of the board.

 In 2007, Beasley endorsed Mike Huckabee in the 2008 Republican presidential primaries.
-In 2010, he endorsed Henry McMaster in the South Carolina Republican gubernatorial primaries..
+In 2010, he endorsed Henry McMaster in the South Carolina Republican gubernatorial primaries.

+In January 2024, Beasley was made a Distinguished Professor of Practice and Public Service in the Department of Legal Studies at the University of South Carolina's Joseph F. Rice School of Law.